 A five-part series on the ultimate limit on technology, and how that limit could help us find other civilizations: 1 2 3 4 5 [via]

 Does dark matter exist?
 Dark matter has been suggested as a solution to the galaxy rotation problem where individual stars don't seem to rotate the way Newton's laws would predict.
 Now, some scientists are saying that observations fit with Einstein's general relativity, without any dark matter needed.
 I just find it amazing that no one has tried this yet.

 Does relativity have any practical significance?
 In fact, relativity had to be taken into account by the designers of the Global Positioning System.
-The GPS satellites are affected both by special relativity (since the satellites are farther away from the mass of the earth, clocks appear to run faster as seen from the ground).
-The net effect of both is that clocks aboard GPS satellites would gain 38 microseconds per day relative to the ground, if relativistic effects were not corrected for--a figure which can be confirmed by using Google calculator
+The GPS satellites are affected both by special relativity (since the satellites are moving, clocks aboard them appear to run slower as seen from the ground), and by general relativity (since the satellites are farther away from the mass of the earth, clocks appear to run faster as seen from the ground).
+The net effect of both is that clocks aboard GPS satellites would gain 38 microseconds per day relative to the ground, if relativistic effects were not corrected for--a figure which can be confirmed by using Google calculator.

 In an interesting test of the theory of relativity they found that gravity travels at the same speed as light.
 Put simply if the sun were to disappear from existence it would take some 8 minutes before the Earth's orbit would be affected by the loss.
 Sadly this also means that FTL travel is becoming less and less likely to be possible.